7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 ```

 Deploy a zone-resilient Azure VM scale set with Portal
-`Search -> Virtual machine scale sets -> + Create -> Provide: Name, Resource Group and Zones! - Orchestration mode!, Image,Size` - Add to or Create a Vnet; configure NIC NSG and consider `Load balancer`; Scaling; Management `Monitoring: managed or custom` - do not disable; `Advanced - Spreading and Beyond 100 instances;`
+`Search -> Virtual machine scale sets -> + Create -> Provide: Name, Resource Group and Zones! - Orchestration mode!, Image,Size` - Add to or Create a VNet; configure NIC NSG and consider `Load balancer`; Scaling; Management `Monitoring: managed or custom` - do not disable; `Advanced - Spreading and Beyond 100 instances;`

 Upgrading VM scale sets
 Load a script with Script with Custom Script Extension